 If your child is facing juvenile charges in the Commonwealth of Virginia, you are, of course, taking the situation very seriously.
 Unlike some other states, a juvenile criminal conviction doesn’t necessarily disappear once a child becomes an adult or become sealed from the public.
 In fact, some juvenile felony convictions remain on an individual’s criminal record in perpetuity.
 Misdemeanor and traffic convictions are handled differently.

 Minors Face Significant Penalties If Convicted

 The best way to stop a conviction from ruining your child’s life is to prevent it from happening in the first place.
 When you hire B.R.
-HICKS, P.C. to handle your child’s case, you’ll be working with a juvenile defense attorney who will fight aggressively for your child’s rights and future every step of the way.
-Mr. Hicks is a former state prosecutor and police officer who knows how the law can treat juveniles unfairly and needlessly compromise future opportunities.
-Call his Fairfax County office to speak with a highly respected juvenile crimes lawyer about your child’s case and what legal options you may have.
+Hicks, PC to handle your child’s case, you’ll be working with a juvenile defense attorney who will fight aggressively for your child’s rights and future every step of the way.
+He is a former state prosecutor and police officer who knows how the law can treat juveniles unfairly and needlessly compromise future opportunities.
+Call his Fairfax County office to speak with Mr. Hicks, a highly respected juvenile crimes lawyer, about your child’s underage drinking, vandalism or drug charges case, and what legal options you may have.

 Other Possible Consequences Of A Juvenile Crimes Conviction